octelium/playground/README.md

 ## What is this?

 This is a playground for you to install, run and manage an Octelium Cluster from within a GitHub Codespace.
-While we recommend you to install a demo Cluster over a cheap cloud VM/VPS instance (e.g. DigitalOcean, Vultr, EC2, Hetzner, etc...) or from within a Linux VM/microVM inside your local machine, this methode serves as an additional way for you to play with Octelium and try managing it without having to install it on real machineor a Kubernetes cluster.
+While we recommend you to install a demo Cluster over a cheap cloud VM/VPS instance such as DigitalOcean, Vultr, EC2, Hetzner, etc... (read more in the quick installation guide [here](https://octelium.com/docs/octelium/latest/overview/quick-install)) or from within a Linux VM/microVM inside your local machine, this methode serves as an additional way for you to play with Octelium and try managing it without having to install it on real machineor a Kubernetes cluster.
 Note the Cluster domain in our case here is going to be simply `localhost`.

 ## Steps

 1. Run the current Repo in a Codespace via the green "Code" button on top of this page.
 You might probably also need to wait a minute or 2 after the Codespace is initialized since the microVM host CPUs are usually busy at startup.
-This has nothing to do with this repo or Octelium.
-It's just due to Codespace's heavy CPU usage upon initialization.
+This has nothing to do with Octelium but due to Codespace's heavy CPU usage upon initialization.

 2. Run the `install.sh` script as follows: